Barack Obama Fast Facts

 December 17, 2014 - Announces plans to normalize diplomatic relations with Cuba and ease economic restrictions on the nation, a policy shift he calls the end of an "outdated approach" to US-Cuban relations that, "for decades, has failed to advance our interests."

-May 12, 2015 - The Barack Obama Foundation announces that Obama's presidential library will be located in Chicago.
+May 12, 2015 - The Barack Obama Foundation announces that Obama's presidential library will be built in Chicago.

 July 23, 2015 - Travels to Kenya for the first time as president to participate in Global Entrepreneurship Summit in Nairobi.